1955 RAC Tourist Trophy: Race

 The race was held over 84 laps of the 7.416 miles Dundrod Circuit, giving a distance of 622.936 miles (1002.518 km).
-To make matters worse, the race started in warm conditions, but it would not remain dry.
+The race started in warm, dry conditions, but it would not remain dry.
 Despite this, the German marque would finish in the first three places.

 As the flag dropped, it was Moss who led the incredible array of cars around the County Antrim countryside.
 As there was an obvious threat of rain, this motivated the drivers to push a little harder at the beginning of the race than normal for a seven-hour event.
-But with so many cars, on such a tight and dangerous circuit, racing at high speed, on par with Le Mans, the TT was balancing between safety and catastrophic danger.
-There was no margin for error.
+But with so many cars, on such a tight and dangerous circuit, racing at high speed, on par with Le Mans, the TT was balancing between safety and catastrophic danger, with no margin for error.
 Mercedes driver John Fitch had already publicly criticized the safety of the Dundrod circuit.

 While everyone was looking forward to a Mercedes/Jaguar duel, the Tourist Trophy was marred by tragedy, within the first few laps of the race.
 The Cooper-Climax T39 of Jim Mayers, who was sharing the car with Jack Brabham, hit a concrete pillar and the car immediately burst into a ball of flame.
 Mayers was killed instantly.
-This explosion caught out the approaching William Smith, at the wheel of a Connaught AL/SR. Smith plowed straight into Mayers and perished just a little while later.
+The explosion caught out the approaching William Smith, at the wheel of a Connaught AL/SR, who plowed straight into Mayers and perished just a little while later.
 The deaths of two more drivers shortly after the horrific events previously at Le Mans only added to the numbness for many.

 Meanwhile, Moss was strong right from the start, as was Hawthorn.
 Hawthorn pushed his Jaguar D-Type as hard as he had when he won at Le Mans.
 He set the fastest lap of the race, averaging a speed of nearly 95 mph.

 With a lead of one and a half minutes, the right rear tyre on Moss's 300 SLR began to throw its tread and tore through the rear-end bodywork.
 Incredibly, Moss managed to bring the car back to the pits, even with the damaged bodywork and shredded tyre.
-The mechanics set to work changing the tyre and pulling away some of the dangling bodywork.
-Having lost a lot of time, Moss and his co-driver Fitch drove flat-out in an effort to catch up with Hawthorn, and with it a shot at the win.
+The mechanics set to work changing the wheel and pulling away some of the dangling bodywork.
+Having lost a lot of time, Moss and his co-driver Fitch drove flat-out in an effort to catch up with Hawthorn who was now in the lead.